Analysis and Geoprocessing with NYC OpenData

 You should now see the new variable in the attribute table.

 Now let’s create a per-capita measure (miles of bike lane per 1000 residents).
-Go back to the Field Calculator
+Go back to the Field Calculator.
+Create new field called bklane1000 of type Decimal number (real).
+For the Expression, write

 You should now see the new variable in the attribute table.